The Biscuit Eater (1940 film)

-Plot summary
+Plot

-Harvey McNeil breeds and trains quail bird dogs for his boss Mr. Ames.
-His young son Lonnie wants a dog of his own.
+Harvey McNeil breeds and trains quail bird dogs for his new boss Mr. Ames, who has recently inherited the breeding.
+Harvey's young son Lonnie wants a dog of his own.
 Dixie has a litter of pups and Lonnie wants to raise the runt.
 Dad explains you have to keep the blood lines strong and the runts need to be killed.
 Also any dog that likes to eat chicken eggs is known as a biscuit eater and a poor bird dog because of its attraction to the wrong kind of bird.

 Lonnie eventually gets a dog named Promise who he raises with his best friend Text.
 Unfortunately Promise likes chicken eggs and Dad orders the dog removed from the farm.
 The boys rescue the dog from the man who lives in a swamp.
 The boys have many misadventures with rattlesnakes, skunks and shotguns as they secretly train the dog.

 To prove that his dog is a worthy bird dog, Lonnie enters 'Prom' into the field trials in direct competition with his father's champion.
 Dad orders his son to withdraw but Mr. Ames sees it as a good learning experience for the boy.
 Lonnie and Text compete all day and end up in the finals against the father's dog.
 Text is told if the father loses, Mr. McNeil may lose his trainer's job.
 Lonnie purposely calls his dog off point and loses.

 Later that night Promise returns home and as he tries to jump into the dog pen he is shot by the farm hand.
 As Lonnie holds his dying dog, he apologizes for not letting him win and calling him a 'biscuit eater'.
 The father overhears his son explain how he was protecting his dad's job.
 Promise is the sire of the next line of pups.